BA Sociology University of Texas at Austin (1996)

 P. Moore (2008) 'Global governance: Lest we Forget' in International Studies Review 19(2) I was invited to write this feature essay review on four books about work and globalisation

-Recent invited lectures and research seminars
+Recent invited lectures and keynotes

 'The Quantified Self at Work' invited speaker for ESRC Changing Employment research seminar Future of Regulation